citusdata/citus_docs/performance/query_processing.rst

 Real-time Executor
 -------------------

 The real-time executor is the default executor used by Citus.
-It is well suited for getting fast responses to queries involving filters, aggregations and colocated joins.
+It is well suited for getting fast responses to queries involving filters, aggregations and co-located joins.
 The real time executor opens one connection per shard to the workers and sends all fragment queries to them.
 It then fetches the results from each fragment query, merges them, and gives the final results back to the user.

 Since the real time executor maintains an open connection for each shard to which it sends queries, it may reach file descriptor / connection limits while dealing with high shard counts.
 In such cases, the real-time executor throttles on assigning more tasks to workers to avoid overwhelming them with too many tasks.
 One can typically increase the file descriptor limit on modern operating systems to avoid throttling, and change Citus configuration to use the real-time executor.
 But, that may not be ideal for efficient resource management while running complex queries.
 For queries that touch thousands of shards or require large table joins, you can use the task tracker executor.